MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/cluster-aware-updating-faq.md

 Yes.
 A failover cluster in a self\-updating configuration can be updated through remote\-updating on\-demand, just as you can force a Windows Update scan at any time on your computer, even if Windows Update is configured to install updates automatically.
 However, you need to make sure that an Updating Run is not already in progress.

 ## Can I reuse my cluster update settings across clusters?
 Yes.
 CAU supports a number of Updating Run options that determine how the Updating Run behaves when it updates the cluster.
 These options can be saved as an Updating Run Profile, and they can be reused across any cluster.
 We recommend that you save and reuse your settings across failover clusters that have similar updating needs.
-For example, you might create a “Business\-Critical SQL Server Cluster Updating Run Profile” for all Microsoft SQL Server clusters that support business\-critical services.
+For example, you might create a "Business\-Critical SQL Server Cluster Updating Run Profile" for all Microsoft SQL Server clusters that support business\-critical services.

-## Where can I get more information about the public CAU plug\-in specification?
+## Where can I get more information about the CAU plug\-in specification?

 -   [Cluster\-Aware Updating Plug\-in Reference](http://msdn.microsoft.com/library/hh418084(VS.85).aspx)